DenisPostnikov/rsschool-cv/cv.md

 ---

 ## Profile
-I am a Junior Front-End developer.
+I am a Front-End developer.
 I work in a company that develops and supports hotel sites.
 I am actively developing in the field of frontend development.
 My strengths are diligence and hard work.

 ---